aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/_index.md

 ## **Adding Worksheets to a Designer Spreadsheet**

-The process of adding worksheets to a designer spreadsheet is the same as that of adding a new worksheet, except that the Excel file already exists and should be opened before worksheets are added.
-A designer spreadsheet can be opened by the [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) class.
+The process of adding worksheets to a designer spreadsheet is the same as adding a new worksheet, except that the Excel file already exists and should be opened before worksheets are added.
+A designer spreadsheet can be opened by the **Workbook** class.

 ```html
 <!DOCTYPE html>